On this page: Major Description | Requirements | Learning Objectives

 Culture, Literature & the Arts Learning Objectives

-The Culture, Literature & the Arts curriculum advances the four core IAS learning objectives.
+The Culture, Literature & the Arts curriculum advances the five core IAS learning objectives.
 Students taking courses and/or majoring in Culture, Literature & the Arts: